Akirix/ember-password-meter/README.md

 ```

 * This addon has also been designed to play nicely with [ember-validations](https://github.com/DockYard/ember-validations) with the included property, `allowBadPassword` set
   to false by default.
-You can override this to `true` to bypass validations and still have a working meter.
+You can override this to `true` to bypass validations or simply remove the validation and still have a working meter.
+The benefit of having the property
+  available outside of the validator is that you can allow users to acknowledge that they have a bad password but proceed anyway, or force them to improve their password.

 ```javascript
 export default Ember.Controller.extend( EmberPasswordMeter, {